Women in computing: Organizations

 Several important groups have been established to encourage women in the IT industry.
 The Association for Women in Computing was one of the first and is dedicated to promoting the advancement of women in computing professions.
 The CRA-W: Committee on the Status of Women in Computing Research established in 1991 focused on increasing the number of women in Computer Science and Engineering (CSE) research and education at all levels.
 AnitaB.org runs the Grace Hopper Celebration of Women in Computing yearly conference.
 The National Center for Women & Information Technology is a nonprofit that aims to increase the number of women in technology and computing.
 The Women in Technology International (WITI) is a global organization dedicated to the advancement of women in business and technology.
 The Arab Women in Computing has many chapters across the world and focuses on encouraging women to work with technology and provides networking opportunities between industry experts and academicians and university students.

 Some major societies and groups have offshoots dedicated to women.
 The Association for Computing Machinery's Council on Women in Computing (ACM-W) has over 36,000 members.
 BCSWomen is a women-only specialist group of the British Computer Society, founded in 2001.
 In Ireland, the charity Teen Turn run after school training and work placements for girls, and Women in Technology and Science (WITS) advocate for the inclusion and promotion of women within STEM industries.

-The Women's Technology Empowerment Centre (W.TEC) is a non-profit organisation focused on providing technology education and mentoring to Nigerian women and girls.
+The Women's Technology Empowerment Centre (W.TEC) is a non-profit organization focused on providing technology education and mentoring to Nigerian women and girls.
 Black Girls Code is a non-profit focused on providing technology education to young African-American women.

 Other organisations dedicated to women in IT include Girl Develop It, a nonprofit organization that provides affordable programs for adult women interested in learning web and software development in a judgment-free environment, Girl Geek Dinners, an International group for women of all ages, Girls Who Code: a national non-profit organization dedicated to closing the gender gap in technology, LinuxChix, a women-oriented community in the open source movement and Systers, a moderated listserv dedicated to mentoring women in the IT industry.